MA (Lancaster), PhD (Monash), FCPA, FCA (England & Wales)

 Area of study

-Paul Mather is a Professor of Accounting and Corporate Governane at La Trobe University in Melbourne, Australia and was previously the Head of La Trobe Business School (20013-2017) and Department of Accounting (2011-2012) .
+Paul Mather is a Professor of Accounting and Corporate Governane at La Trobe University in Melbourne, Australia and has previously held leadership roles such as Head of La Trobe Business School (20013-2017) and Department of Accounting (2011-2012) .
 Prior to joining the school, he was Associate Dean (Research Degrees) in the Faculty of Business and Economics at Monash University, Melbourne.
 Paul has also held visiting appointments at the London School of Economics and the University of Liverpool Management School.
 Prior to becoming an academic, he was a senior manager and partner with the Melbourne, Monrovia and London offices of PricewaterhouseCoopers and he has considerable experience in financial investigations, auditing as well as corporate finance advisory services including valuations and due diligence reviews for the purpose of mergers and acquisitions.

-Paul's research interests are in the role of corporate governance in mitigating agency problems, debt contracting processes in particular the role of covenants in debt contracts, the earnings and impression management of financial information and behavioural research in financial accounting and he supervises a number of PhD students researching in these areas.
+Paul's research interests are in the role of corporate governance in mitigating agency problems, debt contracting processes in particular the role of covenants in debt contracts and the earnings and impression management of financial information and he supervises a number of PhD students researching in these areas.

 He has authored or co-authored papers in refereed journals such as ABACUS, Accounting and Business Research, Accounting, Auditing and Accountability Journal, Accounting and Finance, Australian Accounting Review, Australian Journal of Management, Corporate Governance: An International Review, Journal of Corporate Finance, Pacific Basin Finance Journal and The British Journal of Management.
 He has won best paper awards for papers published in JASSA, the Journal of the Securities Institute of Australia and the Accounting Research Journal and a Dean's Commendation for Teaching Excellence at Monash University.